synchronal/medic-rs/README.md

 > Workflow management with less hassle.

-The medic workflow is intended to quickly bootstrap development on a project.
-Steps and checks verify that all dependencies are satisfied, with suggested remedies.
-Quickly applying those remedies can get your workstation up and running... or you may meet the dependency requirement yourself.
+Medic is a workflow management tool whose intent is to make you faster.
+This is accomplished through simple checks and remedies.

+Is your system set up to work on a project?
+Here are some checks.
+If a check fail, here is a suggested remedy you can run to solve the problem.
+Want to solve the problem another way?
+No problem, just make sure the check verifies the outcome, rather than the method.

+- Run a check…
+- If the check passes, run the next check…
+- If the check fails, suggest a remedy…

+What about when other people make changes to the project?

+- Run some steps to get the updates…
+- Run some steps to automatically apply changes you know might happen;
+  - Pull down new dependencies…
+  - Run database migrations…
+- Run all the project setup checks, in case new ones were added…

+Are your changes ready to ship?
+Sure, you have CI to catch problems before they're deployed, but how about you run some tests and audits locally?

+- Run one or more linters…
+- Pull down any updates…
+- Run all the test suites…
+- Push updates upstream…

-Checks should be written (where possible) such that they only care about the dependency being met, rather than how—remedies might be applied as-is on a shared workstation, while an individual might choose alternate solutions on their personal hardware.
-New versions of operating systems and/or dependency management tools may make usual remedies temporarily unworkable, requiring manual workarounds for a day or a week until further upstream updates fix the problem... that's ok!
+Checks should be written (where possible) such that they only care about the dependency being met, rather than how—remedies might be applied as-is on a shared workstation, whereas an individual may choose alternate solutions for personal hardware.
+New versions of operating systems and/or dependency management tools may make usual remedies temporarily unworkable, or require manual workarounds for a day or a week until upstream updates fix the problem... that's ok!
 Over time you can make your checks more resilient to alternatives.

+- Check that PostgreSQL is running, rather than how it was gotten running.
+The remedy can suggest a tried-and-true path, but some people really want to run Postgres their own way.

-Medic should above all else assist its adopters, and only where necessary or on some teams should it proscribe a specific remedy.
+Medic should above all else aim to assist its users.
+On some teams that means that it should proscribe specific setup (for instance to meet compliance requirements).
+On other teams, people should be free to solve the checks their own way.

-- `doctor` - is everything set up on my project?
-- `test` - run all tests, for all test suites.
-- `audit` - do all my lints and security checks pass?
-- `outdated` - how do I update dependencies across multiple toolchains?
-- `update` - pull changes and apply steps such as db migrations or deps updates.
-- `shipit` - run everything before pushing upstream.

 ## Installation